Chieze-Franklin/Bolt.js-Book/apps-api.md

 `{`

-`"path" : String //the path of the folder contain the _package.json_, relative to the node_modules folder`
+`"path" : String, //the path of the folder contain the package.json, relative to the node_modules folder`

+`"startup" : Boolean, //optional, overrides the startup value specified in the app's package.json`

+`"system" : Boolean //optional; overrides the system value specified in the app's package.json`

 `}`